rosariorussell/portfolio/content/blogs/pitch_deck.md

 ---
-title: "Pitch deck"
+title: "TopCofounder Pitch"
 date: 2019-05-21
 featured: true
-description: "I've been working on a pitch deck for TopCofounder"
+description: "I've been working on pitching TopCofounder to investors"
 image: "/img/blog/pitch_deck.png"
 ---

-Over the last few weeks, I've worked on solidifying a business plan and putting together a document to summarize my mission.
-The pitch deck itself took several days to complete after weeks of research.
-The long process enabled me to better articulate the business and future vision.
-In the past I've had trouble explaining how terms like "fractional executive" and "startup studio" fit with what I was trying to accomplish.
-With this pitch deck, I can now easily share the vision I see for TopCofounder with others.
-You can see the pitch deck <a href="http://pitchdeck.topcofounder.com">here</a>.
+A few weeks ago, I finally arrived at a solidified business plan.
+Since then, I've been working on putting together a pitch deck for potential investors.
+It was a long process because I found it difficult to adequately articulate complex ideas in a short amount of time.
+Terms like "fractional executive" and "startup studio" leave listeners with more questions than answers.

+But I've now recorded the pitch and uploaded it to youtube.
+You can listen <a href="http://pitch.topcofounder.com">here</a>.